Author has written 5 stories for Elder Scroll series, Sherlock Holmes, Lost Odyssey, and Star Wars.

 I've actually little to say.
 I'm an amateur writer who writes here mainly because, as Ted Peterson put it, I just have too many stories I want to tell myself, and I don't mind that others listen in.
 Furthermore, the feedback and responses I receive from my work allows me to hone the craft: if something is worth doing, it is worth doing well.
 I've primarily worked with The Elder Scrolls, although that may change in the future.
 Most of my reviews contain some form of criticism, but I make a point of trying to keep it constructive.

 Mysterious Akavir: A standalone sequel to 434.
 If you've enjoyed 434, then you'll probably like this one, too.
-And if you haven't read it, Mysterious Akavir requires no knowledge of its predecessor to be enjoyed.
+And if you haven't read 434, Mysterious Akavir requires no knowledge of its predecessor to be enjoyed.
 As a brief note on my Elder Scrolls canon, Akavir is both a sequel to 434, as well as Skyrim compatible.
 If you're interested in the continuity within the fanfiction itself, read 434 and then Akavir.
-If you only read things that are not AUs, Akavir is up your alley, despite being a sequel to a now AU story.
+If you only read things that are not AUs, Akavir is up your alley, despite being a sequel to a now technically AU story.
 It's a little odd that way.

-Erinyes: Current story.
-Star Wars, original trilogy, with some occasional calls to the EU (although, hopefully, it requires no EU knowledge to enjoy).
+Erinyes: Star Wars, original trilogy, with some occasional calls to the EU (although, hopefully, it requires no EU knowledge to enjoy).
 On the one hand, it's an extremely personal story of one man's despair and revenge.
 On another, its a story of political consciousness and belief in a totalitarian state.

 The Adventure of the Lover's Jewelbox: I wrote this on a whim.
 I was on a vacation with nothing else but Sherlock Holmes, read a bunch, and wanted to see how well I could imitate the Watsonian writing style.